 Allan Cordell headed out for a session aboard the Kingfisher which was kindly organised by Paul Fulcher.

-Alan had not done a great deal of boat fishing but fancied another go with a decent tope as a target.
+Allan had not done a great deal of boat fishing but fancied another go with a decent tope as a target.
 It was an 11:15hrs sailing and he left a tropical Manchester at 08:00 and picked up fresh bait from Jordan Russell around 09:30.
 A full breakfast in the cafe opposite and I made my way to Fleetwood in time to have a coffee and ice cream.

-Alan met up with the party on the esplanade and the boat arrived spot on time.
+Allan met up with the party on the esplanade and the boat arrived spot on time.
 The boat soon had us on our first mark and lads on the opposite side nailed a few smoothhounds fairly quickly.
 Alan started with with crab but nothing was happening so he switched to fish and squid wraps which resulted in numerous bright orange star fish and an occasional dogfish.

 At the next mark he returned to crab and soon had a couple of hounds under his belt.
 The dogfish were of plague proportions on all baits but their feeding spree eventually ceased as the tide hit high water.
-Alan decided to go all out for a big kipper and switched the rod to a running ledger 7oz uptide lead, three feet of 100lb wire and a 10/0 Cox and Rawle Meat hook.
+Allan decided to go all out for a big kipper and switched the rod to a running ledger 7oz uptide lead, three feet of 100lb wire and a 10/0 Cox and Rawle Meat hook.

 This presented a full mackerel hard on the bottom with the intention of maximising bite indication via the 30 lb braid mainline.
 Lots of knocks and pulls resulted in the bait being whittled back to the head and further baits were regularly changed interspaced with the occasional greedy dogfish that managed to gorge themselves on the bait remnants.